|

 Room: Bremerton Bldg 7, Room 207

-Instructor: Coral Warren
+Instructor: Shelly Warren

 In this one day workshop you will learn the history and cultural significance of the didgeridoo.
 You will make and paint your own Didgeridoo to take home with you.
 Come learn how to play the didgeridoo, learn circular breathing and other techniques used to play this ancient instrument.